Holiday Pet Safety

 Hey kids, there are lots of fun things going on during the holidays.
 Your house may have decorations, plants, and foods that usually aren't around the rest of the year.
 Some of these holiday items can be dangerous for your pets and you can help protect them.

-Pets may be drawn to food ornaments and decorations like a homemade gingerbread man, popcorn garland, or candy canes.
+Pets may be drawn to food ornaments and decorations like homemade gingerbread men, popcorn garland, or candy canes.
 While these foods are okay for people, they might make your pets sick.
 If you want to decorate with these things, place them up high on the tree where your pets can’t get at them.

 Tinsel and Ribbons

-Cats love to play with shiny tinsel and ribbon, but if swallowed, tinsel can get tangled in their stomachs and make them very sick.
+Cats love to play with shiny tinsel and ribbon, but if swallowed, tinsel can get tangled in their stomachs and make them very ill.
 If you have a cat, don’t decorate with tinsel and pick up the ribbons after gifts are unwrapped.

 Lots of families like to have poinsettias, holly, or mistletoe around the house for the holidays.
 Most pets won’t bother with them, but these plants can make animals sick.
 If you see your pet eat one of these plants, have an adult call a veterinarian to find out what to do.